 One last, but important note - All his films up to 2009 were edited by Sally Menke, who sadly passed away in 2010.
 RIP.

 This is my personal blog and general love in with a genius.
 I've created it in honour of one of the greatest cinematic Directors of our age and maybe the greatest storyteller ever.
 His films have produced arguably the greatest performances from some of modern day cinema's greatest acting talent.
 Uma Thurman in Kill Bill is simply astonishing.
-Samuel L Jackson's performance in Pulp Fiction speaks for itself, and in his last two films he has propelled Christoph Waltz's amazing acting talent into the stratosphere.
+Samuel L Jackson's performance in Pulp Fiction speaks for itself, and in two of his last three films he has propelled Christoph Waltz's amazing acting talent into the stratosphere.
 He has also reinvigorated the careers of some of his early heroes like Pam Grier and David Carradine and Robert Forster in particular is both sublime and at his career best in Jackie Brown.
 This is an entirely personal blog, how I've felt watching these classics and taking them to my heart over the years.
 They are very definitely written in a myopic, fan based way and I've also tried to make this blog distinct from my earlier film blogs by concentrating on specific scenes, chapters or characters.
 I've also, hopefully, changed the format subtly in a small homage to Tarantino.
 Nothing too earth shattering but see if you can spot them.

 This is not intended as a fact track or reams of quotes or intended to give spoilers that may spoil your enjoyment of his cannon of work.
 All of those things can be gained elsewhere on the Internet!
 My main purpose aside from my over the top love for this genius of a Director is to give 5-10% maximum of the respective films, be it a dissection of the opening scene or the central character and his traits, and never to give away too much in terms of exposition that will lead to obvious spoilers.

 His films raise many questions, his characters spill over into other films, his themes likewise.
-I love the following eight films so much, I hope I do them justice in a very small way, and I hope you enjoy the ride.
+I love the following nine films so much, I hope I do them justice in a very small way, and I hope you enjoy the ride.
 Now, grab yourself a Big Kahuna Burger and enjoy!

 Reservoir Dogs (1992)